Ignacy Kłopotowski: Beatification

-The beatification process commenced once the Congregation for the Causes of Saints granted the "nihil obstat" (nothing against) on 22 June 1988 in a simultaneous move that bestowed the title of Servant of God upon him.
+The beatification process commenced once the Congregation for the Causes of Saints (C.C.S.) granted the "nihil obstat" (nothing against) on 22 June 1988 in a simultaneous move that bestowed the title of Servant of God upon him.
 The diocesan process was then opened to evaluate his life and works and received the validation of the C.C.S. in Rome on 20 March 1993 after the closure of the process.

 The Positio was submitted to the C.C.S. in 2000 which would allow for them to commence their own investigations into the cause.
 Theologians granted approval after deliberating on the contents of the dossier on 5 October 2004 while the C.C.S. also gave approval to it on 7 December 2004.
 The late priest was named Venerable on 20 December 2004 after Pope John Paul II confirmed that he had lived a life of heroic virtue.

 The process for investigating an alleged miracle took place in Poland on 21 December 1995 and concluded not long after.
 The C.C.S. validated it on 9 April 1999 before passing it onto a medical board and theologians prior to the C.C.S. voting on the miracle.
 Pope Benedict XVI granted approval to it in 2005 and delegated Cardinal Józef Glemp to preside over the celebration in Warsaw on 19 June 2005.

 The current postulator assigned to the cause is Marian Rola.